 None of the five video games picked by a Forbes reviewer as the year’s best first-person shooters meet safety guidelines for reducing the risk of visually triggered seizures.

 Game developers could — should — use this same technology to build products compliant with the guidelines!
 The application I used to test the games for compliance isn’t a consumer product; it’s intended for developers.
-But product developers instead place seizure warnings on games and consoles.
-People with no history of seizures don’t pay much attention to seizure warnings.
+Instead of building games that comply, many developers simply place seizure warnings on games and consoles.
+People with no history of seizures don’t pay much attention to seizure warnings, though.
 Why would they?

 Photosensitive epilepsy most often develops in adolescence and remains hidden until it’s activated by particular stimuli and circumstances.
 If earlier in life visual stimuli didn’t trigger an event, how does one know that’s no longer true?